BryanGrandon/Frontend-Notes/tools/git/README.md

 ## ✅ Best Practices for Writing Commits in Git

-Following good commit practices improves collaboration and project maintainability.
+Following good commit practices improves collaboration, traceability, and long-term maintainability of a project.

+---

 ### General Rules

 1. Use imperative verbs (add, change, fix, remove).
 2. Do not use periods or ellipses.
 3. Keep the commit title under 50 characters.
 4. Add extra context in the commit body if necessary.

-5.Use a semantic prefix to describe the type of change.
+5. Use a semantic prefix to describe the type of change.

+---

 ### Commit Massage Structure